 Reports the current number of words stored in the game's ever-growing database of words.

 The game consists of 5 rounds, known as sides.
 During each side, a piece of quiet, upbeat background music will play.
-Getting a word right will cause a tada sound to play.
+When a word appears, simply type it out exactly as it is displayed and press Enter.
+Getting a word right will cause a quiet bling sound to play.
 Get one wrong, though, and you'll hear a loud bong sound and a big fat 0 will be added to your score.
 At the end of each side, the number of points you got during that side, as well as the number of correct words you typed during the side, will be reported to you.
 You will then have 5 seconds to cool your burning fingers down before the next side begins.
 When all 5 sides have expired, you will receive your total score and your average per-side score.
 You will then be presented with a menu containing 3 options.
-As with the main menu, simply type the number relative to that option and press Enter to select it.
+As with the main menu, simply type the number relative to that option to select it.
 Option 1 will write a log of your game play session to a text file and save it to your desktop.
 Option 2 allows you to have your scores copied to the clipboard so you can paste them all over the internet and act like a total show-off.
 Or, if you're a modest person, you can select option 3 and nothing will happen.
 After you've made your choice, you will be asked if you want to try again so you can try to beat your score.
-Typing a lower case y and pressing enter will restart the game from side 1, while typing a lower case n will return you to the main menu.
+Typing a lowercase y will restart the game from side 1, while typing a lowercase n will return you to the main menu.

 For each word you type correctly, you will receive a score equal to 5 times the length of the word.
 3 letter words are worth 15 points, 4 letter words are worth 20 points, 5 letter words are worth 25 points etc. 7 and 8 letter words are where all the money is.
 Get a few of them in the first couple of sides and you're basically set for the rest of the game.

 Typing the number 6 in the main menu will bring up a settings menu with 12 options.
 As usual, type the number associated with that option to activate it.